 Healthy work relationships require time and space for conversations to happen and for all parties to actively listen.
 Employees must go beyond day-to-day transactional interactions and have real conversations.

 When it comes to increasing efficiency, encouraging employees to slow down to have skillful conversation is essential.
-The world is constantly changing around us, and it is pivotal employees feel comfortable checking in with their team and the strategies that are currently in motion.
+The world is constantly changing around us, and it is pivotal that employees feel comfortable checking in with their team and the strategies that are currently in motion.

 The Fierce approach is to explore more deeply what is happening.
 If you sense something is not going as planned or you are noticing something under the surface with your employees, it is imperative to slow down, have the conversation, and get curious about what is really going on and teach them how to do the same.